greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 ## Web-based Font Editors

-Currently, various web based font editors are being developed.
+**DC** – Currently, various web based font editors are being developed.
 There's *Glyphr Studio*[^glyphr], which is developed by Matt LaGrandeur, a UX designer and developer who works at Microsoft. *Glyphr Studio* is a classic font editor, based very much on the TrueType spec.
 Even if it has some nice features.

 [^glyphr]: https://github.com/mattlag/Glyphr-Studio/
     http://glyphrstudio.com/